kwebio/kweb-docs/intro.rst

     * Trusted execution environment
     * Reliable persistent global state

-The fact that these two tightly coupled components are often written in different languages and must communicate with each other over a HTTP connection adds significant complexity to the overall system.
+These two tightly coupled components are often written in different languages and must communicate with each other over a HTTP connection.
+This adds significant complexity to the overall system.

-This is the problem Kweb was designed to solve.
+Kweb is designed to solve this problem by departing from the "fat client" architecture.
 We do this by moving as much of the logic to the server as possible, leaving a simple but powerful interface to the web browser where server-browser communications are handled automatically.

 Kweb includes a typesafe `domain-specific language <https://en.wikipedia.org/wiki/Domain-specific_language>`_ for building and manipulating the `DOM <https://en.wikipedia.org/wiki/Document_Object_Model>`_ in a remote web browser.